-The chart above shows historical trends since 2013 for the market and actuarial value of assets compared to the actuarial liability.
+The chart above shows historical trends since 2014 for the market and actuarial value of assets compared to the actuarial liability.
 The actuarial asset value reflects the market value plus one-fifth of the aggregate investment earnings above or below the expected return.
 We also show the progress of the Retirement System's funded ratios (ratio of actuarial assets over actuarial liabilities) provided along the top of each bar.
 In 2019, the funded ratio decreased from 74.1% to 73.0% primarily due to the change in discount rate and changes in assumptions resulting from the experience study.
 In 2021, the funded ratio increased due to investment gains.
-In 2022, the funded ratio increased despite the investment losses, because of the large demographic gains and investment gains from the prior year that helped offset the large investment losses in the current year.
-The funded ratio increased from 77.1% to 79.9% due to the experience gains partially offset by investment losses.
+In 2023, the funded ratio increased from 79.9% to 80.0% despite the investment losses, because of the large investment gains from the prior years that helped offset the investment and demographic losses in the current year.